 - The mixed materials are easily discharged.

-- The equipment requires considerable less floor spaces.
+- The equipment requires considerably less floor spaces.

 - It is suitable for wet granulation, and drying operations.

 Disadvantages of Double Planetary Mixer